2019-2020 Psychology Department Speakers Series

 What Do We Know About Race and Police Use of Deadly Force?
 Analyses of Real-World and Laboratory Decision Data

 Among academics and the general public, there exists the widespread belief that police officers are racially-biased in their decisions to use deadly force.
-In this talk, I present data collected in our lab over the last few years from both real-world shootings and simulated laboratory decisions.
+In this talk, Dr. Joseph Cesaria, Associate Professor of Psychology at Michigan State University, will present data collected in a lab over the last few years from both real-world shootings and simulated laboratory decisions.
 These data suggest that claims of pervasive racial bias in deadly-force use may indicate a misunderstanding of the nature of deadly force decisions and the cognitive processes underlying such decisions.
-I discuss various points of uncertainty in the data and how future research might address these unknowns.
-Finally, I discuss what we might realistically expect from various training interventions, such as implicit bias training.
+Dr. Cersaria will discuss various points of uncertainty in the data and how future research might address these unknowns.
+Finally, he will discuss what we might realistically expect from various training interventions, such as implicit bias training.

 Past Psychology Department Speaker Series videos

 - What is in your suitcase?
 Addressing Self Awareness with The Tools to Survive

 - Gambling: A Behavior Analytic Perspective